 Is it everything I’d hoped for?

-If the answer is anything less than “mostly yes”, you could consider other interesting options that you may not have allowed yourself to entertain.
+If the answer is anything less than “mostly yes”, perhaps it’s a good time to ditch your current job and consider other interesting career options that you may not have allowed yourself to entertain.

-Most of us are so busy doing what we always have that we don’t often pause to reflect on whether these opportunities are better suited to us than the corporate life.
+Yet, most of us are so busy doing what we always have that we don’t often pause to seriously consider these opportunities.

 Working for a startup is oh-so-chic and trendy these days.

 I would highly recommend that you remain extremely level-headed about the “cool” factor of your potential startup job.
 If you allow this to become one of the main motivators, you won’t last long.

 I’ve been in the startup game for 15 years now – and during this time have met countless startup teams in Australia, have travelled to the Silicon Valley and worked out of swanky startup hubs in New York City.

 Yes, some elements of the startup life can be sexy.

 But it all depends on the team that you join, its culture and the stage of growth that the business is in.

 If you join a venture capital-backed startup in that’s just raised a Series B round of funding, you can probably expect to be pampered with all the usual bells and whistles – impressive office space (or a 100% location-independent work arrangement), subsidies and freebies, (maybe) an unlimited annual leave policy, etc.